There’s no denying that the “future” is a subjective term. However, it’s also completely undeniable that we’re living in it!

-When you call up a friend on the cell-phone or check a fact on the Internet, you’re not just doing something mundane.
+When you call up a friend on your mobile phone or check a fact on the Internet, you’re not just doing something mundane.
 You’re tapping the buttons of the future.

-Along with modern computers goes voice recognition technology.
+Along with modern computers comes voice recognition technology.

 The technology might have once been a bad commercial joke and lab showpiece, but today it’s working in a variety of places.
 It appears in doctor’s offices, vehicles, and especially smart phones.

 Most of the current voice recognition software isn’t good enough to have a real conversation with, but that’s steadily getting closer, too.
 We’re working on technology that will make arguing with an annoying gold-plated android possible.